vellvm/vellvm/src/ml/testing/README.md

 `@function_name` with the given inputs yields the answer `lit`.
 Here `T` and `typ_1` ... `typ_n` are LLVM IR types (that do not mention names or pointers).
 The `lit` and `lit_1` ... `lit_n` are LLVM IR literal values.
-The legal LLVM IR literals that can appear in the assertions correspond to a subset of Vellvm UVALUEs that can be interpreted without needing any program context (i.e. variables, globals, or pointers).
+The legal LLVM IR literals that can appear in the assertions correspond to a subset of Twophase UVALUEs that can be interpreted without needing any program context (i.e. variables, globals, or pointers).